"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \item \textbf{Agency Preservation:} While well‑timed support can foster sustained participation \cite{pea2018social, stefanou2004supporting}, overly frequent or prescriptive interventions may erode autonomy, diminishing intrinsic motivation, ownership of ideas, and creative contributions \cite{ryan2000self, dillenbourg2002over}.
 The agent should therefore act selectively, offering only the necessary input to sustain productive dialogue while leaving participants sufficient space to steer the discourse and co‑construct knowledge on their own terms. \end{enumerate}

 Guided by \textbf{DR1} and \textbf{DR2}, we propose a high-level intervention logic for advancing knowledge co-construction in asynchronous discussions (Figure \ref{fig:architecture}).
 At each phase, the agent evaluates whether the discussion meets the sufficiency criteria defined for that stage.
 If underdeveloped, the agent applies targeted interventions until the desired outcomes are achieved.
-Once met, the agent initiates strategies for the next phase to foster phase transition, and repeats the process.
+Once met, the agent initiates strategies for the next phase to foster phase transition, and repeats the process. \mxj{Specifically, this process accommodates latecomers contributing earlier-stage ideas without suppressing them to enforce a strict forward progression.}